philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.3.4 =
+* Fixed: Made turning off global loading of scripts and styles an explicit setting.
+You can turn off this off in Settings > Accordion Blocks.

 = 1.3.3 =
 * Fixed: Rolled back deprecated `registerStore` with `register` change since it only applies to WordPress 5.7+.